JoururiChan/pcthmon/FAQ.md

 ### How do I evolve my Tohomon?

 * Ask Lyra!
 She gives you her phone number when you reach the Day-Care on Route 34.
-* Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: Machoke into Machamp with Attack EVs (from Protein), Graveler into Golem with Defense (from Iron), Haunter into Gengar with Speed (from Carbos), and Kadabra into Alakazam with Special Attack (from Calcium).
+* Gen 1's trade evolutions now evolve by having at least five vitamins' worth of EVs in the right stat: EYuka into CMugetsu with Attack EVs (from Protein), Graveler into Golem with Defense (from Iron), Haunter into Gengar with Speed (from Carbos), and EElly into CYuka with Special Attack (from Calcium).
 * Item trade evolutions (like Seadra into Kingdra while holding a Dragon Scale) now evolve while holding the item.
 * Yanma, Tangela, and Piloswine evolve while knowing AncientPower.
 * Eevee evolves into Leafeon in Ilex Forest, site of the Moss Rock.